 In the shadow of Disneyland, an Arabic community known as Little Gaza has sprouted up since the 1990’s, populated with immigrants from the Gaza Strip and Lebanon.
-A row of restaurants and bakeries has arisen along Brookhurst Street to feed their needs, including this 10-year-old bakery named for the Arabic term for a head of wheat.
+A row of restaurants and bakeries has arisen along Brookhurst Street to feed their needs, including 10-year-old Al Sanabel Bakery, named after the Arabic term for a head of wheat.

-The interior is lined with blue booths, stained glass lanterns and chairs with cutouts of steaming cups of coffee, which clearly weren’t intended for a Lebanese bakery.
-There’s also a claw game where you can win a stuffed zebra, black cat in a top hat and bowtie, or a Baltimore Orioles baseball cap.
+Al Sanabel Bakery’s interior is lined with blue booths, stained glass lanterns and chairs with cutouts of steaming cups of coffee, which clearly weren’t intended for a Lebanese bakery.
+Al Sanabel Bakery also has a claw game where customers can win a stuffed zebra, black cat in a top hat and bowtie, or a Baltimore Orioles baseball cap.
 It’s a toss-up which “prize” is the most depressing.
 Thankfully, the 20-plus varieties of Lebanese flatbreads known as sphihas weren’t depressing in the least.

-On the recommendation of the counterman, we ordered four different fresh-baked sphihas.
+Based on the counterman’s recommendations, we ordered four different fresh-baked sphihas.

 Sphiha Baalbakia ($2.75), topped with a blend of lean ground beef, spices and pomegranate syrup, reminded me of naan, with a nice tang from pomegranate, luscious meat, and added texture from scattered pine nuts.